 And here’s something that’s not creepy at all.
 We all have a second brain and that second brain lives in our gut.
 The central nervous system consists of the brain and the spinal cord and it controls almost all of our voluntary and involuntary activities.
 From making soup to blinking, it’s all thanks to the central nervous system.

 The enteric nervous system (or gut brain) is home to 100 million neurons within the intestinal wall.
 These neurons transmit important information throughout the body.
 They also control digestion and send status updates to the brain, letting it know how things are going down south in our tummy.

 While the enteric nervous system magically sorts out digestion on its own, signals from the brain, like stress and anxiety, play a big role in how well the whole process is working.

 The brain also receives chemical messages from the gut which can affect mood and emotions.
-So in a very real sense, the better your gut health, the better your mental health.
+So in a very real sense, the better your gut health, the better your mental health, and vice versa.

 First little green men and now brains.
 Who knew our gut was a constant Halloween party?